Chapter 18, BOARDS, COMMISSIONS AND COMMITTEES

 The Board of Estimate and Apportionment shall not possess any of the powers or perform any of the duties conferred upon the City Council of the City or upon the Mayor by the provisions of the Optional City Government Law.

-A City Planning Commission is hereby created under Article 12-A of the General Municipal Law, which shall consist of nine members.
+A City Planning Commission is hereby created under Article 12-A of the General Municipal Law, which shall consist of seven (7) members.

-The Mayor is hereby specified and designated as the public officer who shall appoint the Planning Commissioners.
+The Mayor is hereby specified and designated as the public officer who shall appoint the Planning Commissioner members.
 Such appointment shall be subject to the approval of the City Council.
-Of the members of the Commission so appointed, one shall be a member of the City Council.
+City Council will act to approve or disapprove an appointment within forty-five (45) days of the City Clerk’s receipt of a written proposed appointment from the Mayor.
+A failure to act within such forty-five (45) days will be considered an approval.

 § 18-36.
 Compensation of members.
 [Amended 5-19-08 by Ord.
 No. 25-2008; Amended 12-21-11 by Ord.
 No. 11-52]